EDUCBA

 Alternatives

 The most popular alternative is an adjustable-rate mortgage in which the interest rate changes over time.
-Of course, the borrower would end up paying more with an adjustable-rate mortgage if the interest rate in the market increases over the period.
+Of course, the borrower would pay more with an adjustable-rate mortgage if the interest rate in the market increases over the period.
 However, in a falling interest rate environment, the borrower would save quite a bit on the monthly payments.

 Advantages